 6. Apply shrink film

-Flax adds, 'One of the best and most long-lasting ways to fix a drafty window is to have professional window film installed.
-Window film mimics the low-e coating available on new windows at a fraction of the cost of replacing your windows.
-It works by reflecting heat and light in the direction it came from.
+Professional installation is another route to go and is a worthy investment, even if it's slightly more expensive in the short term.
+"Window film mimics the low-E coating available on new windows at a fraction of the cost of replacing your windows," says Flax.
+"It works by reflecting heat and light in the direction it came from.
 In the winter, this means more of the heat from your furnace stays inside where it belongs.
 The film remains on your windows permanently, reducing summertime glare and lowering your cooling costs as well.
-It’s a long-lasting solution that improves the comfort and efficiency of your home for many years to come.'
+It’s a long-lasting solution that improves the comfort and efficiency of your home for many years to come."

 7. Apply foam tape